krishna444/calculator/README.md

 ## How to Run

-This is maven based project, developed using Spring Boot framework(2.2.1.RELEASE).
+This is maven based project, developed using Spring Boot framework(2.2.1.RELEASE) and Java 8.
 I have used IntelliJIDEA to develop this.
 We can simply run this application with the following command:

 *mvn spring-boot:run*